vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/profile.md

     <pre>AddressDetails modifiedAddress = address.EditableCopy();
    modifiedAddress.Alias = "110 Bishopsgate";</pre>

+2. Validate the address details

+	Use the details described in step 2 of [Adding an Address]({{site.baseurl}}/tag-mobile-sdks/wp/profile/#adding-an-address) to verify the properties of <code>AddressDetails</code>.

-2. Use the ProfileManager to update the address information:
+3. Use the ProfileManager to update the address information:

     <pre>ProfileManager pm = ProfileManager.GetInstance();
    Address updatedAddress = pm.UpdateAddressAsync(address, modifiedAddress);